 To both Timothy and Titus, Paul says, in essence, to avoid speculation and focus on sound doctrine that is solidly based on the Scriptures.
 Stop worrying about peripheral issues and get into the Word – into matters that count, matters that will build you up and help you fulfill God’s purpose.

 He must hold firmly to the trustworthy message as it has been taught, so that he can encourage others by sound doctrine and refute those who oppose it.
 For there are many rebellious people, mere talkers and deceivers, especially those of the circumcision group.
 They must be silenced, because they are ruining whole households by teaching things they ought not to teach – and that for the sake of dishonest gain.
 (Tit.
 1:9-11)

 Dear friends, although I was very eager to write to you about the salvation we share, I felt I had to write and urge you to contend for the faith that was once for all entrusted to the saints.
 (Jude 3)

 Jude says to contend for “the faith.”
-He is speaking of foundational doctrine.
-We should not contend for someone’s theory, however attractive it may seem.
+He is speaking of foundational doctrine – the Absolutes.
+We should not contend for someone’s theory, however compelling it may seem.